- How Do I Sign Up For A Tour?

 - Teacher Evaluation Form (Applicants for Kindergarten only)

 Additionally, please submit any of the following evaluations or reports as they apply to your child:

 - Speech/Language or Occupational therapy (within the last 12 months)

-- Tutors are encouraged to complete the and/or submit a summary of the work that is being done.
+- Tutors are encouraged to complete the Tutor Evaluation Form and/or submit a summary of the work that is being done.